-- Usually, work only in your home, anywhere else modify files only if you are absolutely sure what you are doing - Normal user doesn't have permission to modify files outside his directory (with exception of plugged removable media, etc.) - Try man hier for details
+- /var data of most of applications and services, including e.g. database data, system logs, ... - /windows if on dual boot, Windows disks are commonly mounted here - Can be altered, modified - E.g. MetaCentrum has storage servers in various locations accessible from front and calculation nodes in /storage - Usually, work only in your home, anywhere else modify files only if you are absolutely sure what you are doing - Normal user doesn't have permission to modify files outside his directory (with exception of plugged removable media, etc.) - Try man hier for details